 That's helpful context.
 If they really needed some reference, any completion would correspond to the deploy the Thursday prior to that completion date for the "version" of Bridge.
-All of the records of what was released in that deploy are kept in the community in the New Bridge Features Space.
+All of the records of what was released in that deploy are kept in the community in the Release Notes Space.
 Each deploy is marked by it's date in YYYY-MM-DD format.

 For some further ammunition for you, Bridge's lack of version numbers isn't actually that unique among cloud solutions.
 For instance, you'd be hard pressed to find what version of Gmail, Box, Facebook or others is currently in use.
 You'll be able to find versioning for downloaded and locally installed tools (like Box's Sync), but not for the actual cloud service.